Bioconductor/EuroBioc2018/README.md

-The 2018 edition of the **European Bioconductor Developer Meeting** will be hosted at the Technical University Munich, Germany, in December 2018.
+The 2018 edition of the **European Bioconductor Developer Meeting** will be hosted at the Technical University Munich, Germany, on December 2018.

 - Where: [TUM-IAS Building](https://www.ias.tum.de/index.php?id=32), Lichtenbergstrasse 2a, Garching
 - When: 6 - 7 December 2018